UoW-CPC/rabbda-earthquakes-application/README.md

 Folder sample_tableau has a Tableau file that can be use as an example.
 Sample visualisation in Tableau.

+ #### Demo Completion

+ You have now completed the demo, please review the presentation 'earthquakes-portal-release-0.pptx' to understand the architecture, functionality and limitations.

+ As a next step you can try the release-1 [here](https://github.com/UoW-CPC/rabbda-earthquakes-portal/tree/release-1.0).
+Release-1 allows automates the  above process and allows you choose several parameters in a configuration file.

  ##### Clean Data